moccbc/learn-nvim/content/101/lua-intro.md

 These are valid function calls.

-We can omit the parenthesis if the function call only receives one argument, and that argument is a table or a string.
+We can omit the parentheses if the function call only receives one argument, and that argument is a table or a string.

 Keep in mind these exceptions do not apply to variables.
 The following code does not work: